mhhollomon/codevamping-blog/content/post/chromeos-linux-tips.md

 It looks like they are working on a work-around, no telling when that will hit the channels.

-The work-around for now is in the issue, stop/start the virtual machine.
+The work-around for now is in the issue, stop/start the virtual machine (see below).

 ## Viewing local servers.